click on the menu below to navigate this site

 The rhino family.

-A blue balled monkey which populate the estuary area.
+A blue-balled monkey which populates the estuary area.
 I believe I had a lot in common with this monkey after seeing the hippo run up the bank.

 That evening at dinner the tour guide tried once again to excuse his bad judgment and misleading behavior to us.
 He had tried this several times before, meeting mixed resistance, but this time it was simply too much for me, and I got extremely cross with him and told him just how I thought he had failed us.
 Not everyone in our group entirely agreed with my delivery method but I believe most agreed with my message.
 Julia and I had, had enough after this episode and went to bed determined to leave the tour and return control of our safety to ourselves.